House investigators subpoena 3 more administration officials

 Investigators asked all three earlier this month to testify, but none have appeared.

+Speaking to reporters as he left the White House for an appearance in South Carolina, he said people are “angry” because “this isn’t a takedown of the president, this is a takedown of the Republican Party.”

+He also renewed his assertion that the impeachment effort is endangering the economy.
+He said that “if anything ever happened,” the result would be “a recession, depression the likes of which this country hasn’t seen.”

 The Trump administration has refused to make its officials available for depositions in the investigation and resisted supplying documents as well.
-But witnesses have been appearing anyway after they are issued subpoenas.
+But witnesses have been appearing anyway after they are issued subpoenas, often on a daily basis for hourslong appearances behind closed doors.

 “The committees therefore have no choice but to issue a subpoena compelling your mandatory appearance,” the letters read.